porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link/link.design.md

 ### Text label

-The text label within a Link should always be short and descriptive.
+The text label within a link should always be short and descriptive.

 ---